Where the Cobra Effect Got Its Name

 - Try to outsmart yourself.
 Before you put a reward scheme in place, try and figure out a way to game it, then adjust your program accordingly.

-You may not be able to avoid Perverse Incentives completely, but being aware is the first step to avoiding them.
+You may not be able to avoid Perverse Incentives completely, but being aware is the first step to beating them.

 Keep learning and connect..